IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

 seqkit stats
 ```

-To avoid this, you must either provide a FASTA file or pass the data through standard input (STDIN) using a pipe:
+To avoid this, you must either provide a FASTA file or provide text stream through standard input (STDIN) using a pipe:

 ```bash
 seqkit stats /shared/bank/saccharomyces_cerevisiae/SacCer3/fasta/sacCer3.fa.gz